xinyanh4701/apcsa-freedom-project/blog/entry02.md

 <img src="img/apcsa-freedom-project-unity-editor-reason.png" width="70%">
 </p>

+Another problem that I encountered was the same thing that Aron encountered which was the `2D Vector Composite`.
+You can check out Aron's encounter to this problem with [this link](https://github.com/aronl9810/apcsa-freedom-project/tree/main/blog).
+The `2D Vector Composite` is just to combine the key to a certain movement like left, right, up, or down.
+I searched online and found a [Unity forum](https://forum.unity.com/threads/no-option-of-2d-vector-composite-in-input-system-1-0-0.888607/) that explains the solution to my problem.
+Turns out, `2D Vector Composite` is just renamed to `Vector 2`.

 ### Engineering Design Process (EDP)
 Currently, I am in stage 2 of the **Engineering Design Process** which is to `research the problem`.
 Right now, my partner and I are learning our tool and making separate mini projects.
 After finishing up our project, we will be on stage 3 of the **EDP** which is to `brainstorm possible solutions` which is to planning to set up how our game is going to work.